hmrc/central-reference-data-inbound-orchestrator/README.md

 ### Message wrapper Collection
 When we receive a successful POST request to our root endpoint `inboundController` we create a record in the Message wrapper collection.
 This contains the XML payload forwarded from public-soap-proxy along with various pieces of metadata such as the UID of the file.

-If a message is received with the following header: `x-files-included: true` then the message will not be marked as `received`.
+If a message is received with the following header: `x-files-included: true` then the message will be picked up correctly.
 When AV scanning is successful the message wrapper is forwarded to EIS and marked as `sent`.
 The current TTL is set to 7 days.

 <Details>
 <Summary>Message wrapper model</Summary>